-If we choose the 31st of the month, then the schedule simply won’t run on months with less than 31 days.
+If we choose the 31st of the month, then the schedule simply won’t run on months with fewer than 31 days.
 So, how do we select the last day of month?

-For Looks, we can filter the Look such that it only shows any results on the last day of month, and then tell the schedule to only send out on the last day of the month.
-Here’s how:
+For Looks, we can filter the Look so it only shows any results on the last day of month, and then tell the schedule to only send out on the last day of the month.
+Here is how:

 1. Create a Custom Filter

 The above expression returns true if “tomorrow is the first of the month,” which is another way of saying “today is the last day of the month.”
 This custom filter will filter out all results, unless today is the last day of the month.